mplspunk/awesome-privacy-engineering/README.md

 * [Fawkes](https://github.com/Shawn-Shan/fawkes) - Fawkes, privacy preserving tool against facial recognition systems, developed by researchers at SANDLab, University of Chicago.
 * [LowKey: Leveraging Adversarial Attacks to Protect Social Media Users from Facial Recognition](https://openreview.net/forum?id=hJmtwocEqzc) - Adversarial filter that accounts for the entire image processing pipeline and is demonstrably effective against industrial-grade pipelines that include face detection and large scale databases.
 Also includes an [easy-to-use webtool](https://lowkey.umiacs.umd.edu/) that significantly degrades the accuracy of Amazon Rekognition and the Microsoft Azure Face Recognition API.
 * [Magritte](https://github.com/google/magritte) - Google's Magritte is a MediaPipe-based library to redact faces from photos and videos.
 It provides processing graphs to reliably detect faces, track their movements in videos, and disguise the person's identity by obfuscating their face.
+* [Creating a Serverless Face Blurring Service for Photos in Amazon S3](https://aws.amazon.com/blogs/compute/creating-a-serverless-face-blurring-service-for-photos-in-amazon-s3/) - This blog post shows how to build a serverless face blurring service for photos uploaded to an Amazon S3 bucket.

 ### De-Identification and Anonymization
 ---